Archive

 I’m Catholic.
 I went to Catholic school and I only WISH some kid had the moxie to do something–anything to cause the type of uproar and uncontrollable laughter in class that this boy did.

-It would have made the whole experience more human, with more humor.
+It would have made the whole experience so much more human,

 Photo Credit #1 ©2007 Noah Henry Teich